isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2557.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-AdeptForms Security Operational Management Version 2 - Package D (Up to 5 Sites include Bodyworn)
+1340

 ### Support Level
+Up to  - Add up to 10 centres for each application.

-Up to Security for SMEs <br>
+- Subject to internal funding caps. for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Mobile-Enabled Patrol and Incident Management
+Web URL: littlelives.com
+Contact Hotline: 89296707
+Contact Email: sales@littlelives.com

 ### Contact Information
-17500
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.